framsouza/eck-saml-hot-warm-cold/README.md

                   sp.logout: https://framsouza.co/logout
 ```

-This session is the SAML configuration, first you should follow this [guide](https://auth0.com/docs/protocols/saml-protocol/configure-auth0-as-saml-identity-provider#configure-auth0-as-idp) to configure auth0 as idp and the get the metadata file and the idp.* settings.
+This is the SAML configuration.
+You should follow this guide to configure auth0 as idp and then get the metadata file and the idp.* settings.

-- *attributes.principal:*  defines which SAML attribute is going to be mapped to the principal (username) of the authenticated user in Kibana
+- attributes.principal: Defines which SAML attribute is going to be mapped to the principal (username) of the authenticated user in Kibana
-- *idp.entity_id:* is the SAML EntityID of your Identity Provider (you can get it on SAML metadata file)
+- idp.entity_id: Is the SAML EntityID of your Identity Provider (you can get it on SAML metadata file)
-- *idp.metadata.path:*  is the the file path or the https URL where your Identity Provider metadata is available, here I am using a file to demonstrate how to mount a volume
+- idp.metadata.path: Is the file path or the HTTPs URL where your Identity Provider metadata is available.
+In this example,, we use a file to demonstrate how to mount a volume
-- *sp.acs:* is the Assertion Consumer Service URL where Kibana is listening for incoming SAML messages.
+- sp.acs: Is the Assertion Consumer Service URL where Kibana is listening for incoming SAML messages.
-- *sp.entity_id:* is the SAML EntityID of our Service Provider.
+- sp.entity_id: Is the SAML EntityID of our Service Provider.
-- *sp.logout:* is the SingleLogout endpoint where the Service Provider is listening for incoming SAML LogoutResponse and LogoutRequest messages
+- sp.logout: Is the SingleLogout endpoint where the Service Provider is listening for incoming SAML LogoutResponse and LogoutRequest messages

-Keep in mind the sp.* configurations must point to Kibana endpoint and the idp.* settings you must collect from your Identity Provider.
-Also the SAML metadata is stored in a ConfigMap and mounted as a Volume inside Elasticsearch.
-The idp also may provide the metadata via HTTP, in this case, auth0 provide the metadata file via HTTP but the purpose is show to you how to mount configMap (or secret) as a volume into Elasticsearch pods.
+Keep in mind the **sp.*** configurations must point to Kibana endpoint and the **idp.*** settings you must collect from your Identity Provider.
+Also, the SAML metadata is stored in a ConfigMap and mounted as a Volume inside Elasticsearch.
+The idp also may provide the metadata via HTTP, in this case, auth0 provides the metadata file via HTTP but the purpose is to show to you how to mount configMap (or secret) as a volume into Elasticsearch pods.

 ### volumeClaimTemplates
 ```
    volumeClaimTemplates:
     - metadata:
         name: elasticsearch-data
       spec: